jobrouter/typo3-data/Documentation/commands.rst

    [WARNING] 1 out of 2 table(s) had errors during processing

 Other synchronisations are not affected by an error in one synchronisation.
-According to your :ref:`logging configuration <configuration-extension>`, the error is also logged.
+According to your :ref:`logging configuration <configuration-logging>`, the error is also logged.

 .. note::
-   Only one synchronisation can run at a time.
+   Only one synchronisation command can run at a time.
 If a synchronisation starts while another is in progress, the second synchronisation is terminated and a warning is displayed.

 The last run of the command is shown in the system information toolbar (:guilabel:`Last Data Sync.`):